 Tyler’s interest in agriculture started in the kitchens of Berkeley’s Chez Panisse restaurant where he worked while attending college.
 Awestruck and intrigued by the flavor and quality of the produce he was eating, he looked to the fields from whence they came to learn more.
 There he found eccentric plant whisperer Bob Cannard and his farmer training program, Green String Institute.
 In an attempt to learn how to grow incredible food like Bob’s, Tyler enrolled at Green String in the spring of 2011.
 There he had his ‘eureka’ moment discovering food’s connection to seemingly everything in the cosmos and his farm journey began.
 Since then, Tyler apprenticed and worked at farms in Northern California and Southern Oregon before returning home to the Sacramento area to pursue his own farm dreams.
 Tyler started working for Soil Born in the early spring of 2016.

-As director of the 20-acre Student Farm, Mark guides the growth and development of a program dedicated to experiential learning in agriculture, sustainability, the environment, food, nutrition, education and allied areas.
+Mark recently retired from UC Davis.
+He was the director of the 20-acre Student Farm and taught courses in the Department of Plant Sciences.
+He guided the growth and development of the student farm program dedicated to experiential learning in agriculture, sustainability, the environment, food, nutrition, education and allied areas.
 His courses in the Department of Plant Sciences include sustainable agriculture, organic farming and food systems.
 He mentors dozens of students, including interns and graduate student researchers, each year.
 He has played key roles in the development of UC Davis’ major in sustainable agriculture and food systems.
 Van Horn has worked with numerous partners to help farmers increase the sustainability of their operations and to educate children and youth about agriculture, food, nutrition and sustainability.
 His publications focus on various aspects of sustainable and organic farming and sustainable agriculture education.
 In 2006, Van Horn and two colleagues hosted the first national conference on post-secondary sustainable agriculture education and he was a founding co-chair of the Sustainable Agriculture Education Association.
-Van Horn has several years of experience farming in California and the Midwest and MS degrees in plant breeding (University of Minnesota) and pest management (UC Davis)
+Van Horn has several years of experience farming in California and the Midwest and MS degrees in plant breeding (University of Minnesota) and pest management (UC Davis).